 - Flexible options.
 Does the company offer flexible transfer options such as forward contracts, market orders, and the ability to set up a recurring payment plan?

 - Turnaround time.
 Transaction processing times range from a few minutes to multiple business days, so make sure the turnaround time available suits your needs.

 - Transfer limits.
 Some companies impose minimum and maximum limits on the amount you can send, which can be restricting if you need to send small or large amounts.

 - Pickup options.
 Some providers offer bank account transfers while others offer cash pickup transfers.

 - Customer service.
 If you ever have a problem or a question, how will you be able to access customer service?
 Is it available during convenient hours?

 How do I send money to Latvia from Australia?

 - Specialist transfer companies.
-TorFX and World First are two companies that offer this service.
+TorFX and XE Money Transfer are two companies that offer this service.

 - Cash pickup transfer providers.
 Western Union and MoneyGram are the two largest cash pickup transfer companies in the world.